Emjayen/ntfw/README.md

 # ntfw
 ntfw is a light-weight, fixed-function L3 'firewall' for server deployments of Windows which provides:

-- Host-based authorization to private services (e.g, RDP) with support for remote configuration.
+- Host-based authorization to private services with support for remote configuration.
 - Traffic policing to help protect public services from volumetric abuse.

+tl;dr: IP whitelisting (with accomodation for dynamic addresses) for e.g, RDP access, and rate-limiting of incoming packets.

 <br>